-4.3.2.
+4.3.3.
 ECONOMIC DEVELOPMENT

 The four local authorities of the Taranaki region in association with Venture Taranaki and the Ministry of Business, Innovation and Employment (MBIE) have developed a new regional Economic Development Strategy and Action Plan for Taranaki.
-The Taranaki Regional Economic Development Strategy became official in August 2017 and is known as "Tapuoe Roa - Make Way for Taranaki".
+The Taranaki Regional Economic Development Strategy became official in August 2017 and is known as "Tapuae Roa - Make Way for Taranaki".

-This strategy sets a direction for economic development and identifies priorities and measureable goals for the region as a whole.
+This strategy sets a direction for economic development and identifies priorities and measurable goals for the region as a whole.
 It is anticipated that the Strategy will enable and support economic growth and development in the Stratford District.

-While economic growth for the Stratford District is desirable Council is aware that growth can have an impact on infrastructure and the services delivered by that infrastructure.
+While economic growth for the Stratford District is desirable, Council is aware that growth can have an impact on infrastructure and the services delivered by that infrastructure.

-Anticipated impacts of the Regional Economic Development Strategy and any resulting growth on the Water Supply activity and infrastructure are expected to include:
+Anticipated impacts of the Regional Economic Development Strategy and any resulting growth on the parks and reserves activity and infrastructure are expected to include:

-- Increased demand for water services

-- Increased pressure on existing infrastructure.

-- Increased maintenance and renewal costs.
+- Increased demand for parks and reserves services; - Increased pressure on existing infrastructure; - Increased maintenance and renewal costs; and - Increase in revenue (through targeted rate and user charges).